 It is not surprising that nuclear operators have complex operational models.
 These are the result of eighty years of aggregated learnings used to refine process and procedure at a local and global level.
 While we need to respect the legacy of regulation and operation, it should not remain unchallenged.
 It is especially important to take a new look at the tools used to enforce processes and demonstrate compliance.

-Data analytics becomes critical for nuclear in creating a joined-up view of people, process, and plant.
+Data analytics is critical for nuclear in creating a consolidated view of people, process, and plant.
 It becomes essential to look beyond traditional operational silos and to apply the potential of analytics to core operational topics, including:

 • IT/OT integration and cybersecurity